MclPio/open_router_usage_tracker/README.md

 end
 ```

+If you are curious why we have the limit by provider and model, it is because different LLM models have different costs, so it will not make sense to add them up.
+But you can always run your own queries on the table.

 ## Contributing
-Open an issue first.
+Open an issue first to discuss.

 1. Fork the repository.
 1. Create your feature branch (git checkout -b my-new-feature).
 1. Commit your changes (git commit -am 'Add some feature').
 1. Push to the branch (git push origin my-new-feature).
-1. Create a new Pull Request.
+1. Create a new Pull Request using your fork

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).